Energy

 Ireland’s greenest homes

-As more households drive electric, recycle and switch to cleaner, more efficient sources of energy - we’ve researched, analysed and compiled the counties with the greenest homes in Ireland.
+As more households switch to cleaner, more efficient sources of energy - we’ve researched, analysed and compiled the counties with the greenest homes in Ireland.

-With ambitious climate targets, government grants and sky-high energy prices, ever more Irish households are reducing their waste and making their homes warmer and more energy efficient.
+As ambitious climate targets loom and energy costs continue to soar, ever more Irish households are making their homes greener, warmer and more energy efficient.

-• 22,789 new electric cars were registered in 2023, a 45.4% jump from the previous year, according to the Society of Motoring of Ireland (SIMI).
+• 17,458 new electric cars were registered in 2024, a 24% drop from the previous year, according to the Society of Motoring of Ireland (SIMI).

 How did we measure sustainability?